simukappu/activity_notification/README.md

 ```

 `activity_notification` will authenticate `:admins` notifications with devise authentication for `:users`.
-In this example `activity_notification` will confirm the `user` belonged to `admin` with authenticated user by devise.
+In this example `activity_notification` will confirm the `user` who `admin` belongs to with authenticated user by devise.

 ## Testing